I have a proposal for you.

 No. I didn’t think so!

 To make a decision like this, you need cold hard facts.
 You need details, clarity, and proof!
 You need budgets, breakdowns, and solid guarantees.

-That’s exactly how a project stakeholder feels when they receive your project proposal, and explains exactly why companies only win 15% of the proposals they submit.
+That’s exactly how a project stakeholder feels when they receive your project proposal, and to further complicate things, calculating an average proposal win rate is next to impossible.

 Project stakeholders will, on average, receive around 50 proposals a week.
 To choose you out of this huge pile, they need clarity, details, specifics, lateral thinking, and a whole heap of persuasion.

 You need to learn the art of how to write a project proposal, to stand any chance of winning their investment, and increasing your proposal success rate.